La Perouse Circuit Walk to Cape Banks

 Signpost for the Jennifer Street Boardwalk

-After about 1 km, the road arrives at the starting point of the Jennifer Street Boardwalk, where you can do a side trip to explore this boardwalk and its surroundings further.
+After about 1 km, you’ll reach the starting point of the Jennifer Street Boardwalk, where you can take a short detour to explore this unique area.

 Jennifer Street Boardwalk